junqi-xie/MySQL-Monitor/MySQLMonitor/readme.md

 ## How it works

 The monitor will use the credential you provide to ping the MySQL flexible server.
-When it fails to connect the server, it'll retry 3 times if it encounters a TLS error.
+When it fails to connect the server, it'll retry if it encounters a TLS error for up to `MAX_TLS_ERROR_RETRY` times.
 If the server is still not responding, it'll begin a forced failover, in the hope to activate the standby.

 Note that the monitor will not begin a new failover process before it connects to the server successfully once.
 Please check your firewall rules, so that the monitor will not mistakenly consider the server as unavailable.